 5. Josh and Hazel’s Guide to Not Dating

-Josh is a Korean-American boy, and also the main character’s best friend is a Korean-American woman because the love interest in the best friend is siblings.
+Josh is a Korean-American boy, and the main character’s best friend is a Korean-American woman because the love interest in the best friend is siblings.
 It’s particularly powerful to see an Asian male love interest because there’s this entire discussion about how male Asians are always portrayed as feminine.
 Also, it shows how they don’t have the same masculinity as other men of different races.

-The entire book is told in dual POV.
+The entire book is told in a dual POV.
 So you get Hazel’s perspective, and you also get Josh’s perspective.
 They’re both written in the first person, so you’re very much inside their minds.

 The characters are super charismatic, and they have great chemistry.
 Josh and Hazel knew each other peripherally in college.
 Hazel had a huge crush on Josh, and Josh didn’t seem to show any interest in Hazel.
 But then, later in their adult life, they meet again because Hazel’s best friend is Hazel’s sister.
-There is a lot of humor with romance similar to The Unhoneymooners.
+There is a lot of humor with romance, similar to The Unhoneymooners.

 Author: Christina Lauren